-(4) The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, recommends the appointment of Martin Camargo, currently professor, Department of English; professor, Department of the Classics; professor, Program in Medieval Studies; and associate dean, College of Liberal Arts and Sciences, University of Illinois at Urbana-Champaign, as interim dean, College of Liberal Arts and Sciences, non-tenured, on a twelve-month service basis, with an annual administrative increment of \$50,000, effective November 11, 2016.
+(4) The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, recommends the appointment of Martin Camargo, currently professor, Department of English; professor, Department of the Classics; professor, Program in Medieval Studies; and associate dean, College of Liberal Arts and Sciences, University of Illinois at Urbana-Champaign, as interim dean, College of Liberal Arts and Sciences, non-tenured, on a twelve-month service basis, with an annual administrative increment of \$50,000 effective November 11, 2016.
 Dr. Camargo served as interim dean-designate under the same conditions and salary arrangement from November 1, 2016, through November 10, 2016.

 He will continue as professor of English, College of Liberal Arts and Sciences, on indefinite tenure, on an academic year service basis, on 100 percent time, at an annual salary of \$167,874.
-He will continue as professor, Department of the Classics, non-tenured, on an academic year basis, on zero percent time, non-salaried; professor, Program in Medieval Studies, non-tenured, on an academic year basis, on zero percent time, non-salaried; and associate dean, College of Liberal Arts and Sciences, non-tenured, on
+He will continue as professor, Department of the Classics, non-tenured, on an academic year basis, on zero percent time, non-salaried; professor, Program in Medieval Studies, non-tenured, on an academic year basis, on zero percent time, non-salaried; and associate dean, College of Liberal Arts and Sciences, nontenured, on an academic year basis, on zero percent time, non-salaried for a total annual salary of \$217,874.